janhoo/worms/README.md

 # worms
-## retriving Aphia information from World Register of Marine Species (www.marinespecies.org) using [WoRMS´](http://www.marinespecies.org) RESTful Webservice
+## Retriving Aphia Information from World Register of Marine Species (www.marinespecies.org) using [WoRMS´](http://www.marinespecies.org) RESTful Webservice
 Build a consistent and WoRMS complient taxonomic dataset.
 Add the respective valid taxa to your taxonimic dataset.
 For your taxa, add the respective valid taxa to your taxonimic dataset.
 For your taxa, get the Aphia ID of the currently  **accepted** taxon, which is not neccessarily identical to the valid Aphia id provided by WoRMS (AFAIunderstood in case of deleted or resurrected taxa).